icinganalysis/icinganalysis.github.io/content/porter perkins flight safety.md

 performance losses and flying qualities of the aircraft were determined.
 These results are described in this paper.
->
->Also, a number of accidents associated with icing have been reviewed providing insight into the catastrophic results from particular ice contamination that can form on different types of aircraft.
-How these situations say may be recognized and possible action taken before the aircraft becomes uncontrollable are included in this paper.
->
->Although ice protection has not significantly improved over the years, better meteorological information is now available for both pre-flight and in-flight planning.
-The 'weather channel' concept can be made available in the cockpit to aid in determining enroute and destination conditions.

 Figure 1, "Various Ice Accretion Shapes Observed In Icing Research Flight Program", is quite interesting, but copyrighted, so it will not be reprinted here.
 It classifies ice shapes not in just the usually three types (rime, glaze, and mixed), but into ten types.